Cuba starter pack

 6 Dances that Come from Cuba

-Born in the ballrooms of Havana and Matanzas, Cuba's national dance is the root of many other Cuban dances.
-Traditional danzon is an elegant and delicate ballroom dance for couples, but over time it has become a more exuberant version of itself.
+Born in the ballrooms of Havana and Matanzas, traditional danzon is an elegant and delicate ballroom dance for couples—but over time it's become much more exuberant.
 Modern, up-tempo versions are known as danzonete and danzon-cha.
-Danzon songs are all made up of two sections: a four-bar paseo and sixteen-bar melody.
-During the paseo, dancers do not dance.
-They stroll about the dance floor, chat, flirt, drink...whatever, but on that first beat of the melody they're all dancing again.
+Danzon songs are all made up of two sections: a short paseo and longer melody.
+During the paseo, dancers don't dance.
+They stroll around the dance floor, chat, flirt, drink...whatever, but on that first beat of the melody, they're all dancing again.

-Rumba has roots in the rhythmic drumming of the Santeria religion.
 Ex-slaves began dancing the Rumba in the 1890s when they would spend Sunday (the day of rest) playing familiar rhythms from home and sometimes adding vocals.
 Rumba is informal and spontaneous.
-Listen to the congas, claves, palitos (sticks), and marugas (iron shakers) and groove.
+Listen to the rhythms of the conga drums, claves (sticks), and marugas (iron shakers) and groove out.

 Hip-Hop and Rap

 Rap first made its way to Cuba in the 1980s from Miami radio stations whose signals reached the island.
-These broadcasts exposed the Cuban youth to American hip hop artists, like Biggie Smalls and Talib Kweli.
+These broadcasts exposed the Cuban youth to American hip-hop artists, like Biggie Smalls and Talib Kweli.
 It didn't take long for the youth to embrace this pair of genres.
 Cuban hip-hop has a decidedly different feel from American hip-hop.
 Elements of salsa and rumba are evident in the dance moves and the music is rich with the sounds of congas, bata drums, and electric bass.
-Hip-hop and rap bands are taking on the big issues of our time like the stagnant Cuban economy; you cant ignore the element of politics in this new Cuban dance music.
+Hip-hop and rap